skoona/SknServices/README.md

 # Introduction
 This is a Rails 5, Ruby 2.3 (JRuby capable), PostgreSQL Application which demonstrates Authentication and Authorization strategies.

-My original need was to demonstrate an content authorization methodology, rather than to continue open-ended theoretical discussions.
+My original need was to demonstrate a content authorization methodology, rather than to continue open-ended theoretical discussions.
 To end the conversations I needed to create two model implementations, one based on an existing XML file; modeled after Java's Security Manager and permission.
 The other implementation would be a Database driven model that represented the same goal.
 It is my observation that they both meet my objective, and could both be used successfully in any application base.